nemo-b/IP-Reputation-Automator/IP-Reputation-Automator-Notes.md

 - **Automation as a Filter:** Automation shouldn't replace the analyst; it should filter the noise so the analyst can focus on the "High Risk" results.
 - **Logging as Evidence:** In a SOC, an investigation that isn't logged didn't happen.
 The shared JSON log ensures a consistent chain of evidence across different tool versions.
+- **Automation as an Orchestrator:** True SOAR isn't just about scripts; it's about interoperability.
+By adding a "Machine-Readable" entry point, the tool can now act as a force multiplier for a SIEM.
+- **Logging as a Feedback Loop:** In a closed-loop system, the script’s output becomes the SIEM’s input.
+This creates a continuous cycle of enrichment and visibility.

 ---

 ### **Possible Future Goals**

-- **SIEM Connector:** Writing a script to push `triage_results.json` directly into my Splunk Home Lab for long-term trend analysis. is likely the best move to further the project.
+- [x] **SIEM Connector:** Writing a script to push `triage_results.json` directly into my Splunk Home Lab for long-term trend analysis. is likely the best move to further the project.
 (UPDATE: Added!)
+- [ ] **Dashboard Visualization:** Creating a "SOC Analyst Executive Dashboard" in Splunk to visualize risk levels and ISP distributions from the enrichment data. **(Currently Developing)**
-- **PDF Reporting:** Generating a "Formal Triage Report" that an analyst can attach directly to a ticket could be helpful.
+- [ ] **PDF Reporting:** Generating a "Formal Triage Report" that an analyst can attach directly to a ticket could be helpful.
-- **Email Alerts:** Automating an "Executive Summary" email for every High-Risk IP found in bulk scans.
+- [ ] **Email Alerts:** Automating an "Executive Summary" email for every High-Risk IP found in bulk scans.
+- [ ] **Honeypot Trigger:** Integrating the tool with a "Cowrie" Honeypot to automatically triage real-world brute-force IPs as they hit the network.